Anne Montgomery nee Darcy. A highly respected member of the Ladies of the Minories. Window of Holy Trinity Church, Long Melford, Suffolk.

-Shakespeare said ‘all the world’s a stage and all the men and women merely players‘.
-Following on from that if we may be allowed to say that the Wars of the Roses were a stage then surely some of the saddest players on it were the ladies of the Minories – the widows, mothers, sisters and daughters of some of the main players of that tragic and violent period who survived their menfolk but in what must have been difficult and sometimes straightened circumstances.
+Shakespeare famously said ‘All the world’s a stage and all the men and women merely players‘.
+Following on from that if we may be allowed to say that the Wars of the Roses were a stage then surely some of the saddest players on it must include the ladies of the Minories – the widows, mothers, sisters and daughters of some of the main players of that tragic and violent period who survived their menfolk but in what must have been difficult and sometimes straightened circumstances.
 I have here leaned heavily on W E Hampton’s excellent article, the Ladies of the Minories (1)

-According to Edward Tomlinson who wrote A History of the Minories there is an old manuscript in British Museum ‘which appers to have escaped the notice of any historian‘ which states that Edmund’s ‘hart ys buryed at the North end of the high Awter in the mynorysse And his body ys buryed at Westminster in the Abbey‘.
+According to Edward Tomlinson, author of ‘A History of the Minories’, there is an old manuscript in British Museum ‘which appers to have escaped the notice of any historian‘ which states that Edmund’s ‘hart ys buryed at the North end of the high Awter in the mynorysse And his body ys buryed at Westminster in the Abbey‘.
 This manuscript which is probably a transcript from a register kept in the Abbey contains ‘the names of all psones beyng of Nobull Blode whiche be buryed wthin the Monastorye of the mynnorysse‘.
-The names of these illustrious burials are too numerous to name here but a few..
+The names of these illustrious burials are too numerous to name here but for a few..

 Dame Elizabeth Countess of Clare